-A Java language binding SHALL written to be extended by service providers to provide functionality specific to their DRM software.
-In order to provide a service provider implementation, a service provider must extend all abstract classes with custom implementations.
+The A Java language binding is SHALL written to be extended by service providers to provide functionality specific to their DRM software.
+In order to provide a service provider implementation, a service provider must extend the following all abstract classes with custom implementations.
 Concrete service provider implementations of DRMAA classes MAY additionally implement the 'java.lang.Cloneable', 'java.io.Serializable', and/or 'java.lang.Comparable' interfaces.
+Such DRMAA classes SHOULD also override the 'equals()', 'hashCode()', and 'toString()' methods where appropriate.
 The abstract classes that must be overridden are as follows: